Ramil-code/ai-story/README.md

    ```
 5. AWS SAM creates an S3 bucket named `{AWS::StackName}-audio-files`.
 Update the deployed Lambda code to reference this bucket.

-7. Go to the S3 console, open the created bucket, enable static website hosting, and configure access policies to allow public access.
+7. Go to the S3 console, open the created bucket, enable static website hosting, and configure [access policies](https://github.com/Ramil-code/ai-story/blob/main/s3_policy) to allow public access.

-9. After Step 2.4, a folder named District will appear in the project directory.
-Upload its contents to the S3 bucket and retrieve the public URL of the project from the properties.
+9. After Step 2.4, a folder named "dist" will appear in the project directory.
+Upload its contents to the S3 bucket and retrieve the public URL of the project from the bucket properties.

 ---